lassesofus/MLOPS-Exam-Project/reports/README.md

 >
 > Answer:

 We used a `requirements.txt` file for managing our dependencies.
-The list of dependencies was auto-generated using `pip freeze`.
-To get a complete copy of our development environment, one would have to run the following commands:
+The list of dependencies was auto-generated using `pip freeze` (or alternatively the 'pipreqs' package).
+To get a complete copy of our development environment, one would have to do the following:

-1. Install `pip` if it's not already installed
-2. Clone the repository containing the code
+1. Create and activate new virtual environment (using `conda create -n <env_name>` followed by `conda activate <env_name>`)
+2. Git clone repository: `git clone git@github.com:lassesofus/MLOPS-Exam-Project.git`
 3. Navigate to the root directory of the repository
-4. Run `pip install -r requirements.txt` to install all the dependencies listed in the `requirements.txt` file
+4. Run `pip install -r requirements.txt` to install dependencies and the repository as a python module
-5. Run the application using the appropriate command

-By using a `requirements.txt` file, we can easily manage the dependencies for our project and make sure that the environment is consistent across different machines and development stages.
+By using a `requirements.txt` file, we can easily manage the dependencies for our project and make sure that the environment is consistent across different (virtual) machines and development stages.
 It is also useful for sharing the dependencies with other members of the team and for deploying the application to production.
-Additionally, you could also use `pip freeze > requirements.txt` to regenerate the file if you need to add or update the dependencies in your project.

 ### Question 5